Tenderloin with Herb Sauce

 - 1/2 to 3/4 teaspoon crushed red pepper flakes

 - Cut each tenderloin into 12 slices; sprinkle with salt.
-In a large nonstick skillet coated with cooking spray, heat butter over medium heat; brown pork in batches, 3-4 minutes per side.
+In a large nonstick skillet, heat butter over medium heat; brown pork in batches, 3-4 minutes per side.
 Return all pork to pan.